Are You new to RC? Get "The Beginner's Guide To Flying RC Airplanes" ebook for the flying start you need!

 RC powered gliders are, more often than not, very gentle birds.
 They have stable and forgiving flight characteristics, giving you plenty of time to react.

-With a nice steady breeze and good thermals around, the glider will stay aloft for as long as your soaring skills allow.
-When you've lost altitude, simply turn the motor back on and commence another climb, without landing.
+With good thermals around, the glider will stay aloft for as long as your soaring skills allow.
+When you've lost altitude, simply turn the motor back on and commence another climb.
 Repeating this process means that the motor battery pack won't be drained quickly, and your flight will last and last, so long as you can continue to find any lift that's around.

 If there are a few of you flying together, why not hold a simple duration competition?

-All you need to do is launch at the same time and to the same altitude (for example, have a 30-second motor run), switch off the motor and stay up for as long as you can - the last one down wins!
-It's a great way of enjoying some light-hearted competitive radio control flying with your friends, and it improves your flying skills too!
+All you need to do is launch at the same time and to the same altitude (for example, have a 30-second motor run), switch off the motor and stay up for as long as you can - the last one down wins.

 The so-called 'hotliners' are essentially rc powered gliders with extra muscle!